-My research interests are integrated pest management of insect pests with a focus on arable crops.
-This encompasses best use of insecticides, insecticide resistance, biological pest control, cultural control and biodiversity in an arable farm landscape.
+My research interests are integrated pest management of insect pests with a focus primarily on arable crops.
+My research also extends to forestry and horticulture pests.
+This encompasses best use of insecticides, insecticide resistance, epidemiology, biological pest control, cultural control and biodiversity in an arable farm landscape.
+I carry out both research and commercial trials.
 I have a background in biological pest control, the mechanisms underlying the ability of entomopathogens to modulate insect immune responses and the production of secondary metabolites by entomopathogens.

 PhD: Interactions of entomopathogenic fungi and other control agents: mechanism and field potential against Hylobius abietis larvae.
 Maynooth University (2016).

 Professional Certificate in Teaching and Learning for Tutors and Demonstrators.
 Maynooth University (2013)

 BSc (Hons) Biological Sciences.
 Maynooth University (2012)